Want to jump straight to the answer? The best knowledge base software for most people is Heroic KB or Helpjuice.

 But Zendesk is more than a general customer service tool.
 It’s a complete customer support suite that includes knowledge base features.

-The Zendesk Guide module is included in the Support Suite.
+The Zendesk Guide module is included in the Service Suite.
 This is the tool that Zendesk customers use to create self-service knowledge bases.
 The software makes it easy to create a complete help center, community forums, and even AI-powered article suggestions for customers.

 As an all-in-one support tool, Zendesk provides solutions that go above and beyond a basic knowledge base.
 You’ll also benefit from: